Bamidele0102/retail-store-sample-app/innovatemart-project-bedrock/terraform/scripts/iam/README.md

 ## Files

 - `terraform-plan-readonly-policy.json` – Grants read-only access to infrastructure metadata and Secrets Manager values under `retail/*` in `us-east-1`.
+  Also allows tagging operations on the specific developer IAM user `innovatemart-dev-ro` used by Terraform, so tag drift can be reconciled safely (`iam:TagUser`, `iam:UntagUser`, `iam:ListUserTags`).

 ## How to attach to your OIDC role